The full handbook appears below. The Clinical Education Manual appears here.

 - Never attempt to bend or recap needles.
 These should be properly disposed of in an approved “Sharps Container” directly after use.
 Most affiliated healthcare facilities are using the “needle-less” delivery system for IVs and heparin locks.
 The student should become familiar with these systems.
 Please notify the program if a clinical site is not conforming to these OSHA standards.

 - Pocket masks or Bag-Valve-Mask devices should ideally be used in performing artificial ventilation.

-- Spills of blood and body fluids should be cleaned with a detergent solution followed by decontamination with an appropriate chemical germicide such as Chlorox (Sodium Hypochloride 5.25%), dilute 1:10.
+- Spills of blood and body fluids should be cleaned with a detergent solution followed by decontamination with an appropriate chemical germicide such as Clorox (Sodium Hypochloride 5.25 percent), dilute 1:10.
 If this is not available, rope off the area and contact the environmental services department at the site.